 When the Guardian revealed the story, News and its supporters in blue closed ranks.
 The News of the World furiously attacked the Guardian while in The Times the police assistant commissioner in charge of the original investigation downplayed the disclosures saying there were a handful of victims of hacking and only a few hundred targeted.
 According to Rusbridger, the police conducted the quickest review in recent history – a few hours.
 News International exec Rebekah Brooks (ultimately undone by the scandal) said the Guardian had “deliberately misled the British public”.

 A week later Rusbridger and Davies appeared before the House of Commons select committee on culture, media and sport.
 It was there Davies produced the “For Neville” emails that destroyed News’s case against the Guardian.
 The emails were for Neville Thurlbeck, Chief Reporter of the News of the World, and they conclusively showed people other than Goodman were aware of the hacking.
-Yet police commissioner Paul Stephenson told Rusbridger Nick Davies was barking up the wrong tree.
-In November 2009 the Press Complaints Commission rejected the Guardian’s claims in November 2009, but were forced to change their tune in July 2011 after the Milly Dowler affair came to light.
+Yet police commissioner Paul Stephenson told Rusbridger that Davies was barking up the wrong tree.
+In November 2009 the Press Complaints Commission rejected the Guardian’s claims, but were forced to change their tune in July 2011 after the Milly Dowler affair came to light.

 On 4 July, Davies and Amelia Hill revealed the News of the World illegally targeted missing schoolgirl Milly Dowler and her family in March 2002 using records stolen from BT’s confidential records.
-The affair seemed particularly horrific to the public because of the revelation NotW deleted messages from Dowler’s full message bank giving her parents false hope she was alive.
+The affair seemed particularly horrific to the public because of the revelation NotW deleted messages from Dowler’s message bank giving her parents false hope she was alive.
 The paper made no effort to hide that fact even publishing details of a message in a 2002 article.
 The Met Police’s QC now says the messages were probably automatically deleted but the damage was already done.
-Murdoch was forced to personally apologise to Dowler’s parents and his empire started unravelling as allegations each more damaging than the last followed in the Leveson Inquiry.
+Murdoch was forced to personally apologise to Dowler’s parents and his empire started unravelling as damaging allegations followed in the Leveson Inquiry.

 Nick Davies was honoured for his series of articles with a swag of awards.
 He was named journalist of the year at the Foreign Press Association Media Awards 2011, won the Frontline Club award for his investigation and also won the FPA print and web news award along with Hill for the Dowler story.